close

 backgroundLayer 1

 When players get hurt and it takes them off the court, it might be time to update your betting strategy.
-Keep up with the latest college basketball injuries here.
-You can also learn about the most common injuries in college basketball and the impact these injuries can have on NCAA betting.
+Keep up with our latest college basketball injury report right here.
+You can also learn about the most common injuries in college basketball and the impact these injuries can have on betting.

 Crimson Tide